One thing that has me tearing my hair out is the myth of the PPC plateau.

 Indeed, we look after clients who have been with us since 2010, who are still seeing an annual profit increase of 15%-20% through the unrelenting techniques we use.

-While in my perfect world you’d be picking up the phone to Web Atomic, you don’t of course need to immediately change agency to get a fresh pair of eyes on the account.
+While in my perfect world you’d be picking up the phone to performance marketing agency Atomic Leap, you don’t of course need to immediately change agency to get a fresh pair of eyes on the account.
 Whether it is someone in your in-house team or from your current agency, get someone else to look over the account if the account has plateaued.
 Cliches are created for a reason so there can be truth in the saying “one can’t see the wood from the trees”.

 If someone has been working on your PPC for a long time and it is not progressing they might be so caught up in it that they are missing something obvious.
 There is no shame in getting some new perspective.